 Healing from the trauma of a sexual assault is not a linear process.
 Many survivors of sexual assault enter therapy with the expectation that a therapist will tell them exactly what they need to do to move forward.
 Unfortunately, this is not a realistic expectation.
 Given the uniqueness of each situation, there is not a one-size-fits-all solution.
-Making the decision to come to therapy is a first step for some people in healing.
+Making the decision to come to therapy is the first step in the healing process.
 In collaboration with a therapist, a survivor can explore their feelings about the experience and move forward in a safe and supportive environment.